 Kindhearted women and kind men are celebrated.
 Kindness is selfless, compassionate, and merciful.
-Being kind means doing to others as I want them to be done to me.
-Being kind gain respect and benefits the giver and receiver.
+Being kind means doing to others as I want them to do to me.
+Being kind gains respect and benefits the giver and receiver.

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you, that you may be sons of your Father in heaven.
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your brothers, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect.”
 (Matthew 5:38-48)